Shinkansen, express train users hit record low during Golden Week | The Japan Times

 The number of passengers on shinkansen and other express trains during the recent Golden Week holiday in Japan plummeted to a record low amid the coronavirus crisis, traffic data showed Thursday.

-The six passenger service companies of the Japan Railways Group said that a total of 916,000 people used shinkansen and other express train services between April 24 and Wednesday, down 95 percent from a year earlier.
+The six passenger service companies of the Japan Railways Group — East Japan Railway Co., West Japan Railway Co., Central Japan Railway Co., Hokkaido Railway Co., Shikoku Railway Co. and Kyushu Railway Co. — said that a total of 916,000 people used shinkansen and other express train services between April 24 and Wednesday, down 95 percent from a year earlier.

 Passenger numbers dropped 97 percent for the Akita and Yamagata shinkansen lines, 95 percent for the Tohoku and Sanyo shinkansen lines and 94 percent for the Tokaido Shinkansen line.